"The reading of all good books is like conversation with the finest men of the past centuries" Descartes

 2012.
 Kobo unveiles $80 Kobo Mini ereader

-The new Kobo Mini, marketed under the slogan "Small is a Big Deal," is designed to cater to those seeking a compact device.
-It features an E Ink screen for optimal readability even in direct sunlight and comes equipped with 2 GB of internal storage (although some units may have shipped with 4 GB cards internally, which users can modify at their own risk to access the unpartitioned space, voiding any warranty).
-Notably, the device stands out with its SnapBacks, removable back covers available in Teal, Ruby Red, and Purple, showcasing the distinctive Kobo quilt pattern.
-The Kobo Mini is offered in black and white variants, and Kobo claims that its battery can last up to a month with 30 minutes of daily reading and Wi-Fi turned off.
-Charging the device and transferring documents can be done through the micro-USB connecting port.
-Positioned as a competitor to the basic Kindle and Nook Simple Touch, it boasts a similar price, screen resolution, and storage capacity, while offering the advantages of smaller dimensions and lighter weight.
+Marketed with the slogan "Small is a Big Deal" the new Kobo Mini is targeted to those who wanted a pocket-sized device.
+Kobo Mini includes an E Ink screen for legibility in direct sunlight.
+It also included 2 GB of internal storage (although some units were shipped with 4 GB cards internally, which may be modified by the user, voiding any warranty, to gain access to the unpartitioned space).
+A distinguishing feature includes SnapBacks (removable back covers) available in three colors at launch (Teal, Ruby Red and Purple) with the distinct Kobo quilt pattern.
+Kobo Mini is available in two colours: black and white.
+Kobo claims the battery lasts for a month, assuming 30 minutes of reading a day and Wi-Fi turned off.
+Charging Kobo, as well as transferring documents, is accomplished with the micro-USB connecting port.
+Kobo Mini is intended to compete with the basic Kindle and Nook Simple Touch, with a similar price, identical screen resolution and the same amount of storage.
+Its advantages include the smaller dimensions and lighter weight.